cloudfoundry-attic/cf-docs/source/docs/reference/cc-api.html.md

 tree of relationships.

 To inline relationships, the caller may specify a `inline-relations-depth` query parameter for a `GET` request.
-A value of 0 results in the default behaviour of not inlining any of the relations and only URLs as described above are returned.
+A value of 0 results in the default behavior of not inlining any of the relations and only URLs as described above are returned.
 A value of N > 0 results in the direct expansion of relations inline in the response, but URLs are provided for the next level of relations.